Bet on every NFL Week 12 game at best betting sites, top betting apps

-How, where to bet on NFL Week 12: Best betting apps, promos, sites for Bills-Texans, Chiefs-Colts
+How, where to bet on NFL Week 12: Best betting apps, promos, sites for Bills-Texans, Colts-Chiefs

 Here's how to bet on the Week 12 NFL schedule, including Bears vs. Steelers and Cowboys vs. Eagles

 The Week 12 NFL schedule begins with the Houston Texans vs. Buffalo Bills on Thursday Night Football, as Houston aims for its fourth win in its last five games.
-Buffalo has won three of its past four games as well, and the Bills are 6-point road favorites in the Week 12 NFL odds.
-There are 12 games on Sunday's schedule, headlined by matchups like Bears (-2.5) vs. Steelers, Bengals (+8.5) vs. Patriots, Packers (-6.5) vs. Vikings, Chiefs (-3.5) vs. Colts and Cowboys (+3.5) vs. Eagles.
+Buffalo has won three of its past four games as well, and the Bills are 5.5-point road favorites in the Week 12 NFL odds.
+There are 12 games on Sunday's schedule, headlined by matchups like Bears (-2.5) vs. Steelers, Giants vs. Lions (-10.5), Packers (-6.5) vs. Vikings, Chiefs (-3.5) vs. Colts and Cowboys (+3.5) vs. Eagles.
 Sunday Night Football brings an NFC showdown between the Los Angeles Rams (-6.5) and Tampa Bay Buccaneers, while the San Francisco 49ers (-7) host the Carolina Panthers on Monday Night Football.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 12 can read more below, along with picks for some of the biggest games.